pivotal/docs-tap/getting-started.md

     ```

 1. Visit the URL and confirm the app is working by refreshing the page and
 checking the new message IDs.

-Note that it may take a few moments for the app workload to finish updating.
+>**Note:** It may take a few moments for the app workload to finish updating.

 ### <a id='services-journey-use-case-3'></a> Use case 3 - Binding an application to a service running outside Kubernetes